 - Under Controller information, click Properties.

-- Now, go to Change Settings, and go to Driver tab.
+- Now, go to Change Settings, and go to the Driver tab.

 - Restart your computer.

-- Find Windows Audio, right click on it, and go to Properties.
+- Locate Windows Audio, right-click on it, and go to Properties.

-- First, make sure that Startup type is set to Automatic.
+- First, make sure that the Startup type is set to Automatic.

 - Then, click on Stop, and wait for the process to stop.